catlomao/freeupload/README.md

 # freeupload
-freeupload is an experiment project that allows users
+freeupload is an experiment project that allows users to upload any files